98% of our customers would recommend us to friends and family!

 We require the most rigorous qualifications from World History tutors, in addition to a background check.

 Tutors deliver personally tailored World History lessons in a one-on-one setting.

 We offer an unparalleled satisfaction guarantee with your World History tutors.

 World History Tutoring

 Customized private in-home and online tutoring

 Experience World History tutoring by highly credentialed tutors.
-Top tutors will help you learn World History through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Top tutors will help you understand World History through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected World History Tutors

-These outstanding tutors are available and excited to help you conquer World History.
+Outstanding World History tutors are available and excited to help you.
 They have attended renowned programs like MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and additional high-caliber institutions.

 How your tutor helps you master: World History

 SETTING WORLD HISTORY LEARNING TARGETS

-Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in World History.
+Your personal learning style and needs will be assessed by our educational director to ensure your key World History goals are met.

 RECOGNIZING AREAS OF IMPROVEMENT

-Your instructor will identify your current skill level in World History, as well as specific weaknesses to be addressed.
+Your instructor will identify your current World History skill level, as well as specific weaknesses to be addressed.

 PERSONALLY DESIGNED LESSONS